converged-computing/flux-usernetes/azure/README.md

 ### 1. Build Images

-You can find the instructions for building your bases [here](https://github.com/converged-computing/flux-tutorials/tree/main/tutorial/azure/build) in the flux-tutorials repository.
-You'll need to create a resource group with your packer image (e.g., packer-testing) and an image (e.g., flux-framework) before continuing here.
+You'll need to do the [build](build), first, and before that creating a resource group with your packer image (e.g., packer-testing) and an image (e.g., flux-usernetes) before continuing here.

 ### 2. Deploy Terraform